-Given the unique position of out-of-school programs, teacher surveys are used to collect information about changes in each individual student's behavior during the program year, and are considered more robust and more specific to the After-School All-Stars (Tampa Bay) 21st CCLC program than are school grades and standardized achievement tests.
-The teacher survey used by After-School All-Stars (Tampa Bay) for the 2016-2017 program year was provided by the FLDOE and was based on the questionnaire developed by the US Department of Education and required in prior years for the federal data collection system.
-Surveys were distributed to school-day teachers for each student attending the After-School All-Stars (Tampa Bay) 21st CCLC program, wherein teachers were asked to indicate the extent to which student behaviors improved or did not improve during the academic year.
-The 21st CCLC program distributed the online link provided by the FLDOE to complete the surveys to school-day teachers who have regular contact with the participating students, preferably a mathematics or English Language Arts teacher.
-Although it was permissible to survey teachers who also served as 21st CCLC program staff members, the program strived to survey teachers who were not serving the program in this capacity.
+Given the unique position of out-of-school programs, teacher surveys are used to collect information about changes in each individual student's behavior during the program year, and are considered more robust and more specific to the Tampa After School All Stars (Memorial) 21st CCLC program than are school grades and standardized achievement tests.
+The teacher survey used by Tampa After School All Stars (Memorial) for the 2017-2018 program year was provided by the FLDOE and was based on the questionnaire developed by the US Department of Education and required in prior years for the federal data collection system.
+Surveys were to be distributed to school-day teachers for each student attending the Tampa After School All Stars (Memorial) 21st CCLC program, wherein teachers were asked to indicate the extent to which student behaviors improved or did not improve during the academic year.
+The 21st CCLC program were to distribute an online link provided by the FLDOE for completion of the surveys to school-day teachers who have regular contact with the participating students, preferably a mathematics or English Language Arts teacher.
+Although it was permissible for the program to survey teachers who also served as 21st CCLC program staff members, the program strived to survey teachers who were not serving the program in this capacity.

-Table 10-12 presents the results of the end-of-year teacher survey for the After-School All-Stars (Tampa Bay) 21st CCLC program.
+Table 10-12 presents the results of the end-of-year teacher survey for the Tampa After School All Stars (Memorial) 21st CCLC program.
 Results are presented in terms of the percentage of students that improved, did not improve, or declined on the specified indicators.
 It should be noted that the category of 'did not need to improve' accounts for the potential 'ceiling effect' of students already doing well in the specified behavior and, thus, not able to improve beyond their initial performance when entering the program (e.g., a student that always turns in their homework could not improve in that behavior).
 Those that are already doing well are not included in the percentages under the 'Need to Improve' columns.
 The behavioral categories are as follows: